Apple A4

 The Apple A4 is a 32-bit package on package (PoP) system on a chip (SoC) designed by Apple Inc., part of the Apple silicon series, and manufactured by Samsung.
-It was the first SoC Apple designed in-house.
+The A4 was the first SoC Apple designed in-house, as the processors for the first 3 iPhone models were designed by Samsung instead.
 The first product to feature the A4 was the first-generation iPad, followed by the iPhone 4, fourth-generation iPod Touch, and second-generation Apple TV.

-The last operating system update Apple provided for a mobile device containing an A4 (iPhone 4) was iOS 7.1.2, which was released on June 30, 2014 as it was discontinued with the release of iOS 8 in September 2014.

-The iPad (1st generation) was discontinued earlier than the iPhone 4, the fourth-generation iPod Touch or with the release of iOS 5.1.1 on May 7, 2012, despite the fourth-generation iPod Touch sharing similar hardware as the first-generation iPad, but with slower CPU clock rate, and received iOS 6 update.

-The last operating system update Apple provided for an Apple TV containing an A4 (second-generation Apple TV) was Apple TV Software 6.2.1, which was released on September 17, 2014.
+The last operating system update Apple provided for a mobile device containing an A4 (that being the iPhone 4) was iOS 7.1.2, which was released on June 30, 2014 as it was discontinued with the release of iOS 8 in September 2014.
+The iPad (1st generation) and fourth generation iPod Touch were discontinued earlier than the iPhone 4, with the former last receiving iOS 5.1.1 on May 7, 2012, mainly due to some of iOS 6 new features required a rear & front camera (as the iPhone 3GS, which had a rear camera and weaker hardware, received iOS 6 update with limited new features), while the latter last receiving iOS 6.1.6 on February 21, 2014, as iOS 7 drops support for devices with less than 512MB of RAM.
+The last operating system update Apple provided for an Apple TV containing an A4 (that being the second-generation Apple TV) was Apple TV Software 6.2.1, which was released on September 17, 2014.